CS 247

 CS 247 Mark Viewing Notes

-1. The overall mark on Assignments and Project Components can be found on the unofficial marks page.
+1. The overall mark on Assignments and Project Components can be found on Learn.

 2. Automarking correctness tests and results can be found in Marmoset